-There’s a lot to do in Morocco but chances are you’ve only heard of the same things over and over again.
+There are a lot of things to do in Morocco but chances are you’ve only heard of the same things over and over again.
 Today, that’s going to change because I’m sharing 40 things you haven’t thought of doing!
 Sit down and grab your mint tea – it’s time to go exploring!

-During winter months surfers flock to the Atlantic coast of Morocco.
+During winter months surfers flock to the Atlantic coast to spending time surfing in Morocco.
 Sure the water is still a bit chilly but with a wetsuit you’ll be in the water in no time.
+There are plenty of surf camps to learn and great Moroccan beaches for those with a little more experience to catch the waves.
 This is a great activity for families!

 If water isn’t your thing, what about snow?
-The High Atlas Mountains receive enough snowfall in winter to operate a ski hill.
+Skiing in Morocco might sound impossible but the High Atlas Mountains receive enough snowfall in winter to operate a ski hill at Oukaimden.
 Rent a pair of skis, hop on a mule to get you to the lift and get ready!
 This ski hill isn’t great for beginners but is an adventure for anyone who loves to ski!
+You’ll also find a smaller hill in Ifrane, Morocco.

 Learn How to Make Bread

-Visitors quickly learn that bread is an important staple of eating in Morocco.
+Visitors quickly learn that bread in Morocco is an important staple of eating.
 There are many different kinds of bread, cooked slightly different and with a few variations of ingredients.
 A great way to understand the local culture of whichever part of Morocco you’re visiting is to learn how to make the local variety of bread.

 Have a villa all to yourself